LiorKogan/V1/README.md

 On its left, there are relationships and paths

-- optionally, with a negator (see Q35)
+- optionally, with a negator (see Q35) or with an 'O'
 - optionally, with a relationship/path-negator (see Q360v1)
 - optionally, with relationship's expressions (see Q185)
 - optionally, with aggregators (see Q244)